University of Pennsylvania Smell Identification Test

 The University of Pennsylvania Smell Identification Test (UPSIT) is a test that is commercially available for smell identification to test the function of an individual's olfactory system.
-Known for its accuracy among smell identification tests it is considered to be one of the most reliable (r=.94) and trusted.
+Known for its accuracy among smell identification tests it is considered to be one of the most reliable (r = .94) and trusted.

-UPSIT was created by University of Pennsylvania physician and professor of psychology and otorhinolaryngology Richard Doty.
+UPSIT was created by University of Pennsylvania professor of psychology and otorhinolaryngology and physician Richard Doty.
 Doty is also the director of the University of Pennsylvania's Smell and Taste Center.
 The test has a secondary purpose as a self-examination test in the diagnosis of many diseases including Parkinson's disease and Alzheimer's.
 The original test has been altered in several ways to be useful in numerous languages and cultures.
 There are also several trends that are found when UPSIT is administered based on demographics such as age, gender, history of smoking and other characteristics.

 Format

 The UPSIT is a measurement of the individual's ability to detect odors at a suprathreshold level.
 The test is usually administered in a waiting room and takes only a few minutes.
-The test has a total of 40 questions and consists of 4 different 10 page booklets.
+The test has a total of 40 questions and consists of four different 10-page booklets.
 On each page, there is a different scratch and sniff strip which are embedded with a microencapsulated odorant.
-There is also a four choice multiple choice question on each page.
+There is also a four-choice multiple choice question on each page.
 The scents are released using a pencil.
-After each scent is released, the patient smells the level and detects the odor from the four choices.
+After each scent is released, the patient smells the strip and detects the odor from the four choices.
 There is an answer column on the back of the test booklet, and the test is scored out of 40 items.
-The score is compared to scores in a normative database from 4000 normal individuals, this tells the level of absolute smell function.
+The score is compared to scores in a normative database from 4000 normal individuals; this tells the level of absolute smell function.
 The score also indicates how the patient does in accordance to their age group and gender.
 The test is occasionally judged to have an American cultural bias.
 There have been British, Chinese, French, German, Italian, Korean, and Spanish UPSIT versions made.
 There are also the Brief (Cross-Cultural) Smell Identification Test, as well as the Scandinavian Odor Identification Test.